 This article was written by Nadjeschda Taranczewski and is based on the ideas of Peter Koenig who has researched the role of “Source” in organizations for many years.

-If you liked this article, please “love” it below and share it with someone in your life who you think could benefit from it.
+If you liked this article, I would be delighted if you followed me here on Medium, “clap” below and share it with someone who you think could benefit from it.